BaTCAVe: Trustworthy Explanations for Robot Behaviors: INTRODUCTION

-If an explainable AI technique provides an explanation about why a robot learning algorithm took a particular decision, why should human trust that explanation?
-Not only some explanations can be wrong but also there can be multiple explanations for the same decision.
-Since improving the trustworthiness of a robot explainer is crucial, we propose a method named, Bayesian Testing with Concept Activation Vectors (BaTCAVe), that assigns a score and an associated uncertainty for concepts of interest.
-The score indicates how well the concept explains the decision and the uncertainty indicates how much to trust the concept.
-To obtain these scores, we consider a posterior distribution over concept activation vectors, which, due to the non-exponential-family likelihood, is approximated using variational inference.
-Contributions of the paper are as follows: \begin{enumerate} \item Proposing a post-hoc explainable decision-making technique for robots equipped with DNNs. \item Proposing a theoretical framework to evaluate the trustworthiness of explanations. \item Discovering explainable concepts for diverse robotics decision-making tasks. \end{enumerate}
+If an explainable AI method provides an explanation for why a robot learning algorithm made a particular decision, why should a human trust that explanation?
+As with any explanation, not only some explanations can be wrong but also there can be multiple explanations for the same decision.
+Since improving the trustworthiness of a robot explainer is crucial, this paper proposes Bayesian Testing with Concept Activation Vectors (\textbf{BaTCAVe}) to provide explanations accompanied by uncertainty.
+The key contributions are: \begin{enumerate} \item Proposing a post-hoc explainable decision-making technique for robots equipped with DNNs. \item Proposing a framework to evaluate the trustworthiness of explanations using variational inference~\cite{Senanayake2024arxiv_unc}. \item Discovering explainable concepts for diverse robotics decision-making tasks---including, manipulation, navigation, and end-to-end driving---with images, language inputs, or proprioception data. \end{enumerate}

-Given that failures are inevitable despite efforts to create robust models~\cite{Sagar2024icml}, we believe our work in developing explainability tools will assist roboticists in iteratively improving models to enhance their robustness and safety.
+Given that failures are inevitable~\cite{Sagar2024icml, sagarmystery} despite efforts to create robust models, we believe our work in developing explainability tools will assist roboticists in iteratively improving models to enhance their robustness and safety.